Environmental and Wilderness Preservation History

 - The Real Wilderness Idea by Dave Foreman (2000) (PDF)

-- This is the American Earth – Ansel Adams (PDF) – The First of the Celebrated “Exhibit Format” Books – This document gives the history of the original 1955 exhibit and 1960 book, and its legacy since that time. by Harold W. Wood, Jr., November, 2021.
+- This is the American Earth by Ansel Adams and Nancy Newhall (PDF) – The First of the Celebrated “Exhibit Format” Books – This document gives the history of the original 1955 exhibit and 1960 book, and its legacy since that time. by Harold W. Wood, Jr., November, 2021.

 - The “Exhibit Format Series” – from This is the American Earth to the modern coffee table book.
 My favorite remains Baja California and the Geography of Hope by Joseph Wood Krutch, Photographs by Eliot Porter.
 This series was the result of David Brower’s strong belief that the book was a media that would outlive all others.
 As Finis Dunaway observes, “Although David Brower experimented with other kinds of images, including motion pictures, he believed that the coffee table book offered the most powerful medium to present the Sierra Club’s message.
 “It has long been recognized,” he explained, “that the book, for all that TV, radio, and periodicals may do, still has a status of its own in influencing thought.
 It lasts.
 It is kept and referred to.
 It is quoted.
 This is particularly true of the exhibit-format books.”
 The book, with its weightiness and materiality, was something that would be around, long after a decision was made or a vote was cast.
 Motion pictures and other media—as Robert Flaherty had discovered with the fate of The Land in 1942—could easily be discarded and forgotten.
 The book, Brower believed, would endure.
 It would always be there, serving as a reminder of wild places preserved or wild places destroyed, weighing on the conscience of those who voted against the wilderness.”